kylebittinger/biocode-review/_includes/intro.md

-*Schedule:* Wednesdays 9-10AM at Johnson Pavilion 209
+*Schedule:* Wednesdays 9:30-10:30AM at Johnson Pavilion 209

 *Format:*

-* Function/library of the week
+* Function/library of the week (15 minutes)

-  FotW presenter will tell us about any useful function or library and give a brief example on how to use it.
+  The goal of this segment is to share a useful function or library with the group and give a brief example on how to use it.
 Bonus points for running an example live!
-Maximum 10-15 minutes.

-* Code review
+* Code review (40 minutes)

-  Code presenter will send out a code selection on Monday by lab meeting time.
-The ideal body of code for a review session is 100 lines long, with clear start and end points.
-You do not need to be the author of 100% of the code.
-It should be from a project that you are working on currently.
+  The goal of this segment is to review an ongoing, unfinished programming project and receive helpful feedback from the group.
+  Ideally, the presenter will be able to utilize the group's advice to generate forward progress on the project.

+  The code presented should be less than 100 lines long.
+Presenters are encouraged to show "problem spots," or unfinished areas of the program, where they could benefit from peer suggestions and guidance.

 *Rules:* No slides allowed!
 Please do not waste time making a presentation.
-Let's just look at the code and talk.
+Instead, please show the code directly, either in an editor or on GitHub.

-*For presenters:* In your email, include a link to a Git or SVN repository where the code lives (code can be attached to the email if needed).
-In the email, also describe the motivation for this segment of code, your goals for writing the software, and the expected input/output.
+*For presenters:* Presenters are asked to email the code to the group on the Monday before the presentation.
+Please link to the code in its repository (preferred), or attach to the email.
+In the email, please describe the motivation for this segment of code, your goals for writing the software, and the expected input/output.

 *For reviewers:* Please read the code before the review meeting.
 See checklist below for some things to consider.

 *For everyone:* I will do my best to foster a positive and motivating environment where we work together to learn from each other and improve our craft.
-Please talk to me or Rick privately if you feel like this is ever not the case.
+Please talk to me privately if you feel like this is ever not the case.
+You may also contact Rick Bushman if you are uncomfortable coming to me directly.

 *Checklist for code review:*